shobrook/syntaxis/README.md

 #### `if`/`else` blocks

-Saplings processes `if` and `else` blocks more conservatively than loops.
+Syntaxis processes `if` and `else` blocks more conservatively than loops.
 It tracks object flow within these blocks but doesn't allow changes to the namespace to persist into the parent scope.
 For example, given:

 ```python
 import numpy as np